Southern Yakutia (Sakha)

 “Don’t force me to defend myself.
 Hmm!
 Perhaps you are right

 in a way.
-Perhaps I make the conscious effort not to judge matters through
+Perhaps I make a conscious effort not to judge matters through

-to make it the home of their hearts.
-Take it as an honest truth that it wasn’t
+Siberia to make it the home of their hearts.
+Take it as my honest truth: it

-just Boris Petrenkov alone.
-Thousands of our citizens also stood firmly behind
+wasn’t just Boris Petrenkov alone.
+Thousands of our citizens also stood firmly

-the creation of Soyuzgrad—a union city by conviction—because it embodies the
+behind the creation of Soyuzgrad, a union city by conviction, because it

-best of the souls of Soviet Union-nationalists.
-In fact, I even envisioned the
+embodies the best of the souls of Soviet Union-nationalists.
+I even envisioned

 Believe me, Comrade Taidje!
 Had it come to fruition and had I breathed the air